-Allow me to explain, using the NAR’s latest Metropolitan Median Area Prices and Affordability and Housing Affordability Index release.
+Allow me to explain, using the NAR’s latest Metropolitan Median Area Prices and Affordability and Housing Affordability Index release (Q2 2020).

-- Which should continue to hurt purchasing power
+- This should continue to hurt purchasing power despite low mortgage rates

 - But if you’re able to come in with a larger down payment

 - You can keep your loan amount at a reasonable level and boost affordability

 In the report, they noted that the national median existing single-family home price rose to $291,300 in the second quarter of 2020, up 4.2% from a year earlier ($279,560).

 For the record, the pace slowed a bit as the median price in the first quarter of 2020 was 7.7% higher than it was during the first quarter of 2019.

 Still, we continue to see healthy (maybe too healthy) home price growth and it’s probably going to keep rising, which should make it more difficult for some would-be buyers to purchase homes due to DTI restrictions.

 Yes, mortgage lenders limit what you can afford based on your income, but there’s a way around this if you happen to have money in the bank (or a relative willing to gift you money for a down payment).